Video Monetization

 Dacast

 Like Brightcove, Dacast is a popular platform for hosting and distributing videos, especially among businesses that already have their own website (or want to build one on another platform).
-You won’t get many site building or customization options, but if you want to share high-quality video around the world, this is a solid choice.
+You won’t get many site-building or customization options, but it is a solid choice for sharing high-quality video around the world.

-If you’d like more details on Dacast, you can find more information in our Dacast vs. Vimeo breakdown.
+For more details on Dacast, check out our Dacast vs. Vimeo breakdown.

-• Content management system: Dacasts’s back-end content management system lets you organize and stream live and recorded video through unlimited channels on your site.
+• Content management system: Dacast’s back-end content management system lets you organize and stream live and recorded video through unlimited channels on your site.

 • Streaming to China: Many platforms have restrictions on streaming in China, but not Dacast’s Chinese content delivery networks (though it’s worth doing some research about content restrictions if you’re planning on streaming in China).